 State Bar of Georgia

-Natalie was Chair of ABA TECHSHOW 2014 and named to the ABA ’s inaugural list of Women in Legal Tech.
-She is a certified consultant on multiple legal software applications; and her feature article, “Say Yes to a Practice Management System,” won the ABA Law Practice Division’s highest publications honor, the Robert P. Wilkins Award.
-Natalie is a Fastcase 50 Honoree and a Fellow in the College of Law Practice Management.
+Natalie was Chair of the 2014 ABA TECHSHOW Planning Board; was named to the inaugural list of Women in Legal Tech; selected as a Fastcase 50 Honoree; won the ABA Law Practice Division’s highest publishing award, the Robert P. Wilkins Award, for Best Feature Article for her article, Say Yes to a Practice Management System; and inducted into the prestigious College of Law Practice Management.

 Natalie received her B.A. in English with a minor in Political Science from Spelman College, and her J.D. from Atlanta’s John Marshall Law School.

 She resides in Atlanta with her husband, Charles; and they have three daughters, Roschelle, Charlise and Christina; and a male Lab Mix, Duke.

 You can contact and follow Natalie at NatalieK@gabar.org; @NatalieRKelly; and linkedin.com/in/natalierkelly/.

 Changes in the marketplace are causing lawyers and firms to consider changing their existing practice management software and systems.
 What features should you look for?
 With new practice management software providers entering the marketplace all the time, what questions do you need to ask vendors in order to select the correct product?
 Sponsored by: